s-chh/PyTorch-GAN-Variants/README.md

-# PyTorch-GAN-Variants
+# PyTorch-GANs
-PyTorch implementations of various Generative Adversarial Networks (GAN).
-Each folder contains the implementation of that GAN.
+PyTorch implementations of various types of Generative Adversarial Networks (GAN).
+Each folder contains its own implementation.